MLBott/client-project-1/README.md

 ___

 ## Description
 An information website on Rain Gardens.
-Target audience are elementary school children.
+The target audience is elementary school children.
 Why an informational website?

 ➢ Non-digital documents are often lost, yet most people carry phones throughout the day.
 A Pew Research Center poll found that last year 77% of Americans had smartphones.